And 7 key features of successful urban agriculture.

 SUPPORT

-Your local council is vital in developing urban food production initiatives: if there is a local food partnership in your area it’s a good idea to ask them for advice as they will have a dialogue with the council.
-If not, set one up.
+Cultivating beneficial, communicative relationships with other practitioners and thinkers in your field, with policy influencers and local planning authorities can make all the difference.
+Your local council for instance is a pivotal player in developing urban food production initiatives: if there is a local food partnership in your area (link below) it’s a good idea to ask them for advice as they will have a dialogue with the council and a range of other local or regional stakeholders.
+If you don’t have one where you are, consider setting one up – the network will help you.

-As the major elected local institution, the local council will be vital in developing urban food production initiatives: not only will they have land that might be used, but they also control the planning agenda and land use policies.
-With increasing numbers of councils declaring a climate emergency, and in the wake of Covid, now is a good time to seek a dialogue to try to embed policy support for an upscaling of urban agro-ecology.
+As the major local institutions, local councils and combined authorities with devolved powers will be important in developing food production initiatives, from single site to strategic policies and investment decisions.
+Not only will they have land that might be made available for growing, but they also control the planning agenda and land use policies.
+With increasing numbers of councils declaring a climate emergency, and in the long wake of Covid, now is a good time to seek a dialogue to try to embed policy support for an upscaling of urban agroecology.
+Again, your local sustainable food partnership is a good place to start.

 Seek advice from: